Janelle Monae Shares A Video Of Her And Lupita Nyong’o Dancing Seductively As Romance Rumors Continue

 Janelle Monae is fueling rumors that her latest love interest is actress Lupita Nyong’o.

-The Inquisitr previously shared that Monae and Nyong’o was seen getting awfully cozy during the Met Gala last week.
+The Inquisitr previously shared that Monae and Nyong’o were seen getting awfully cozy during the Met Gala last week.
 Former Teen Vogue editor Elaine Welteroth posted a clip of the two women dancing with each other and touching each other’s faces.
-The clip soon swarmed the Internet and lead many to believe that the two were an item.
+The clip soon swarmed the internet and led many to believe that the two were an item.
 Monae also posted photos and videos from the Met Gala on her Instagram page on Thursday.
 In the first photo, the “Yoga” singer is wearing her Met Gala look, which turned heads as she had a sequined eye with long lashes covering her right breast as part of the ensemble.
 Monae also shared another video of her and Nyong’o dancing together at what seems to be the same party where Welteroth was recording.
 Many of Monae’s 3.1 million followers praised the multi-talented star for the subtle way she addressed the dating rumors.

 “Janelle Monae said f**k your tabloid articles,” one follower wrote.